Anatomy of the Spine

 Muscles, Ligaments and Joints of the Spine

 Two muscle groups that affect the spine are extensors and flexors.
 The extensor muscles, attached to the back of the spine, enable a person to stand up and lift objects.
 The flexor muscles are located at the front of the spine and include the abdominal muscles.
-The flexor muscles enable people to bend forward and also control the arch in the lower back.
+The flexor muscles enable people to bend forward and control the arch in the lower back.
 If any of these muscles become misaligned, there can be incredible strain placed on the spine.

 Ligaments are strong, fibrous bands that stabilize the spine and protect spinal discs.
 The three major ligaments of the spine are the ligamentum flavum, anterior longitudinal ligament and posterior longitudinal ligament, and they prevent excessive movement of the vertebral bones.